yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/web-debug-scripts.md

-# Debug script in browser
+# Debug script in the browser

 Coming soon...